sathishjobs/accuknox-task/README.md

 The reason I chose Cytpscape.js :
 -----
-* It is pure js, we can have our own wrapper
+* It is pure js, we can have our own wrapper.
 * It has greate documentation.
-* Lots of Extensions. they decoupled there moudules. current supported Extensions list -> https://js.cytoscape.org/#extensions/ui-extensions
+* Lots of Extensions. they decoupled there moudules. currently supported Extensions list -> https://js.cytoscape.org/#extensions/ui-extensions
-* If we want some new feture we can create our own widgets/Extensions
+* If we want some new feture we can create our own widgets/Extensions.
 * These are the big companies using Cytoscape.js currently - > https://js.cytoscape.org/#introduction/who-uses-cytoscape.js
 * There is one opensource React wrapper around cytoscape.js -> https://github.com/plotly/react-cytoscapejs

 ## How to run this Graph View Task:
 * yarn install && yarn start
-* in this example I used below library. https://github.com/plotly/react-cytoscapejs
+* In this example I used below library. https://github.com/plotly/react-cytoscapejs